jensrossbach/clock-in/README.md

 ## Copyright and Disclaimer
 Copyright (C) 2012-2018 Jens Rossbach, All Rights Reserved.

+The software uses icons from external sources:
+- Application by FastIcon.com, see http://www.fasticon.com
+- Smilies copyright (C) 2002 wbchug.net :: Yazoo, see file
+  yazoo-icons-readme.txt for details

 Jens Rossbach ("the author") grants you the right to use and distribute this software free of charge.